Plantlyfe/HOMELAB-/README.md

 ## Proxmox Virtual Environemnt
 ![Proxmox](https://github.com/Plantlyfe/Network-Infrastructure/blob/main/screenshot/proxmox-full-lockup-color.png)
 ### Details
-My Proxmox virtualization server is built on a Dell Opitplex 5070 Micro PC.
-Tt has an Core i5 Four-Core Processor, 16 GB of RAM and 512 GB of Memory.
+- My Proxmox virtualization server is built on a Dell Opitplex 5070 Micro PC.
+It has an Core i5 Four-Core Processor @ 3.2Ghz, 16 GB of RAM and 512 GB of Memory.
-I choose due to the integration of essential features into the base system.
-Things such as clustering, HA, automated backups, easier updating, etc. without needing additional VMWare products was quite nice and very benefical for a homelab setting.
-My important virtual machines were backed up using ghettoVCB, a free vmware community developed script for backups.
-It is simple, robust, and does the job.
-It was done over NFS to my storage server.
-I had used vSphere and vCenter long enough to get a grasp on the platform because it was common to find it in Enterprise business environments so being familiar with it is important.
+- I decided on Proxmox due to the built in features of the base system.
+Features such as VLAN assignments, easy to navigate Web GUI.
+-- It also provides an overview of the task history and system logs of each VM/node.
+It performs load balancing by dynamically scaling my storage resources. prevents any single host from overloading and optimizes utilizing available resources.

 ### Steps
 - Downloaded the Proxmox ISO and copied to a USB.
 Started the automatic installation on a Dell OptiPlex 5070 Micro PC and set static IP outside DHCP Range.